typelevel/kittens/README.md

 #### Stack safety

 Our derived instances are not stack-safe.
 This is a departure from the behaviour for Scala 2 because we didn't want to incur the performance penalty of trampolining all instances in `cats.Eval`.
-If your data-type is recursive or _extremely_ large then you may want to write instances by hand instead.
+If your data-type is recursive or _extremely_ large, then you may want to write instances by hand instead.

 #### Missing features

-Kittens for Scala 3 is built on top of [Shapeless 3](https://github.com/typelevel/shapeless-3) which has a completely different API than [Shapeless 2](https://github.com/milessabin/shapeless) so we don't support features like `Sequence` and `Lift`.
+Kittens for Scala 3 is built on top of [Shapeless 3](https://github.com/typelevel/shapeless-3) which has a completely different API than [Shapeless 2](https://github.com/milessabin/shapeless), so we don't support features like `Sequence` and `Lift`.

-`ConsK` derivation is also not supported although we expect this to be [added](https://github.com/typelevel/kittens/issues/489) in a future release.
+`ConsK` derivation is also not supported, although we expect this to be [added](https://github.com/typelevel/kittens/issues/489) in a future release.

 ## Type class support matrix